Configuration includes project settings, environment variables, frontmatter, SDK modes, and checkpoint/resume for caching LLM call results.

 }

-Environments are mlld's primitive for execution contexts.
+Boxes are mlld's primitive for scoped execution contexts.
 They encapsulate credentials, isolation, capabilities, and state.

 var @sandbox = {